 You are not allowed to take photographs (still or video, including on a mobile phone) at the Holy Mosque at Makkah or at the Prophet’s Mosque at Medina.
 This restriction also includes the courtyards surrounding these two holy sites.
 Any violation of these instructions is likely to lead to the confiscation of your film, camera or phone.

 Public demonstrations are illegal in Saudi Arabia.
 Follow local media and be alert to local and regional developments, which might trigger public disturbances.
 You should avoid public gatherings or demonstrations.
 Despite warnings issued by the authorities, demonstrations do take place from time to time, mainly in the Shia communities in the Qatif area of Eastern Province and Al Hasa.
 Violent clashes have occurred between demonstrators and security forces.

 The Foreign and Commonwealth Office advise against all travel to within 10km of the border with Yemen.
 Since 25 March, Saudi Arabia has been leading air strikes in Yemen following the request for support from President Hadi to deter continued Houthi aggression.
-There have been a number of clashes along the Saudi-Yemen border which have resulted in casualties.
+Since 5 May clashes along the Saudi Arabia-Yemen border have increased and have resulted in casualties.
 Airports near the Saudi Arabia-Yemen border have previously closed temporarily and have suspended flights.
 You should check with your airline before travelling to airports near the border.